Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

+\textit{System Log Results}.
 During the user study, the system maintained a log of user actions as they interacted with the system.
 Across the 5 participants, 7 sessions with the Rank operations were tracked (one participant created 3 separate sessions for themselves).
 The mean number of actions tracked per session was approximately 310 (median = 286, minimum = 97, maximum = 684).
-Actions included such things as session initialization, creation/movement/deletion of windows, keyword searches, instantiation of ranking and results, in short, any conditions where the state of the user workspace was altered.
+Actions included such things as session initialization, creation/movement/deletion of nodes, keyword searches, instantiation of ranking and results, in short, any conditions where the state of the workspace was altered.

 The actions were logged and then visualized to better understand user interactions.
-Generally, users made use of an iterative process to find documents of interest, alternating between putting documents into groups and instantiating new Rank operations to find new documents relevant to their queries and then sorting them into their groups.
-The number of Rank operations created across the study were relatively small however (between 2 and 4).
+Overall, users made use of an iterative process to find documents of interest, alternating between putting documents into groups and instantiating new Rank operations to find new documents relevant to their queries and then sorting them into their groups.
+The number of Rank operations created across the study were however, relatively small (between 2 and 4), but indicated that the iterative curation strategy supported by \textit{Teleoscope} showed promise for interpretivist-style curation.